gabriel-espinoza-77/mde-rce-detection-rule/README.md

 ## Monitoring the Detection Rule

-After submission, the rule appears in the **Detection Rules** dashboard.
-Selecting the rule reveals its history, alert triggers, and automated actions taken.

 Once active, the detection rule appears in the **Detection Rules** dashboard.
 Details such as alert history, associated entities, and response actions can be reviewed from this view.

 <p align="center">